Rawad84/vsphere-openshift-vm-migration-automation/README.md

 Execute the `migration.py` script to initiate VM migration based on the generated plans.This script triggers the VM migration process and updates the migration plans accordingly.

 5. Initiate Post migration
-After VM migration is concluded, execute the `post-migration.py` script to remove the ethernet from the VM in VMware, rename it, and move it to archive folder in VMware for decomm later.
+After VM migration is concluded, execute the `post-migration.py` script to remove the  from the VM in VMware, rename it, and move it to archive folder in VMware for decomm later.

 ## Additional Information
 Ensure proper configuration of Kubernetes (~/.kube/config) to access the OpenShift cluster.